mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/generate.en.md

 ### Structure report

 Creating the report structure allows you to define the characteristics it will have at the time of generation.
-Through the _structures_, you can specify the time zone in which you want the report to be generated, add a prefix to identify the generated file, and incorporate the desired number of columns, along with column separators and decimals.
+Through the structures, you can specify the time zone in which you want the report to be generated, add a prefix to identify the generated file, and incorporate the desired number of columns, along with column separators and decimals.

 To set this structure, make the following API call, considering the specifications in the table below: